Tiger can still 'grind it out with the best of them'

 The tournament was yet to be decided at the close of play Sunday, with bad light forcing organizers to postpone the decisive playoff.

-Alex Noren, Jason Day and Ryan Palmer had all tied at 10-under after four rounds, with the latter eliminated after only making par on the first playoff hole.
+Alex Noren, Jason Day and Ryan Palmer had all tied at 10 under after four rounds, with the latter eliminated after only making par on the first playoff hole.

 In the end it was former world No. 1 Day who triumphed, with the Australian edging out Noren of Sweden for the $1,242,000 top prize on Monday.